Tip # 4: Boost your metabolism program

 What if you seldom, if ever, eat a decadent dessert?
 Good for you!
 You can choose to skip this tip, or use it to collect ideas and experiment with fresh fruit creations for you or your family and friends.
 Perhaps the next time you have dinner guests (or celebrate a birthday), make the "watermelon cake" shown in the picture here, or the "watermelon shark" shown at the top of this page.

 You will also continue all the other tips we’ve covered so far.
-If you want to do each tip longer than a week, go right ahead.
-Longer is better, especially if you are still practising previous tips as you start a new one.
+If you want to do each tip longer than a week before starting the next one, go right ahead.
+Longer is better.
 It's best to be sure you are comfortable and familiar with each tip before you attempt another!
-Each of the eight tips presented over this program will always be accessible in my blog, so you can access them whenever you are ready to advance to the next one.
+Each of the eight tips presented over this program will always be accessible in this blog, so you can access them whenever you are ready to advance to the next one.

 Have fun with this tip.
 Encourage family and friends to try it too by sharing this program with them.
 If you do not want to follow this tip, you certainly don’t have to.
 Continue as you have with the other tips and move on to the next when you